RavSS/HAVK/README.md

 # HAVK
-HAVK is a x86-64 operating system and kernel created with Ada (SPARK subset).
+HAVK is an x86-64 operating system and kernel created with Ada (SPARK subset).
 It focuses on security (and only that) via writing minimal code and using formal verification techniques to help achieve program correctness.
 It is influenced by Unix, but it is not necessarily a Unix clone.

-### What can it do right now and what is next?
+### What can it do right now?
 You can type to test your keyboard and count seconds inaccurately.

 It currently has a primitive task scheduler, a custom text renderer, and is